About the

 The Teach Life Toolkit offers educators a variety of engaging multimedia resources that they can use at no-cost in their Health, Drivers’ Education, or Science classrooms to teach their students about organ and tissue donation and transplantation.

 In most U.S. states, high school students age 16 and older are asked to register as an organ and tissue donor when they receive their driver’s license or learner’s permit.
-For most, this will be one of the first major decisions they will make about their own bodies.
+For the most part, this will be one of the first major decisions they will make about their own bodies.

 Our materials resonate with high school students because the realistic, clinical approach to organ donation education gives them the tools to make an informed decision.
 Our philosophy is that if you expose young adults to the facts and science about donation and transplantation, they will be prepared when they’re asked if they want to register.